Joahie/BriefExchange/README.md

 # BriefExchange
-A website for debaters from the Stoa speech and debate league to exchange evidence and arguments
+A website for debaters to exchange evidence and arguments